-- · our use of the name "Oiltanking" and related marks, and - · certain indemnification obligations.
+- our use of the name "Oiltanking" and related marks, and - · certain indemnification obligations.

 The omnibus agreement can be amended by written agreement of all parties to the agreement.
-However, the partnership may not agree to any amendment or modification that would, in the reasonable discretion of our general partner, be adverse in any material respect to the holders of our common units without prior approval of the conflicts committee.
-In the event of a "change in control" (as defined in the omnibus agreement) of us or our general partner, the omnibus agreement will terminate, provided the indemnification obligations described below will remain in full force and effect in accordance with their terms.
+However, the partnership may not agree to any amendment or modification that would, in the determination of our general partner, be adverse in any material respect to the holders of our common units without prior approval of the conflicts committee.
+In the event of a "change in control" (as defined in the omnibus agreement) of us or our general partner or the removal of